ombulabs/blog/_posts/2020-03-17-junior-dev-advice.markdown

 expect a lot of transparency in return.
 And that expectation will only grow as you acquire more and more experience.
-Your experience will have value, and your employers will expect you to share that value with those around you, *without* stepping on any toes in the process.
+Your experience will have value, and your employers will expect you to share that value with those around you  by coaching and mentoring teammates, *without* stepping on any toes in the process.

 Some more recommended reads: